 Texas prides itself on its strong protection of private property rights.
 But even property owners must sometimes yield to the need to acquire private property for certain governmental purposes.
-When a texas landowner is unwilling to sell their land or real estate to the state or a municipality, eminent domain may become necessary.
+When a Texas landowner is unwilling to sell their real estate to the state or a municipality, the power of eminent domain may become necessary.

 Texas Imposes New Restrictions Following U.S. Supreme Court Ruling

 In 2005, the United States Supreme Court issued its decision in Kelo v.
 City of New London.
 This case involved a federal constitutional challenge to a Connecticut city’s decision to use eminent domain to transfer property from one owner to another for purposes of economic development.
 The Court held this still qualified as a public use under the United States Constitution, as the city’s actions fulfilled a broader public purpose.

 In response to the Kelo decision, a number of states, including Texas, adopted new restrictions on the use of eminent domain for economic development purposes.
 These restrictions are contained in Chapter 2206 of the Texas Government Code under eminent domain law.
 Essentially, this chapter provides the government may not use eminent domain to take property under any of the following circumstances:

 - The taking “confers a private benefit on a particular private party”